tahnau/immich-smart-albums/README.md

 *   **Relationship Management:** Easily filter out photos where you and an "ex" appear together, ensuring your albums reflect current preferences.
 *   **Advanced Organization:** Build highly specific albums based on criteria like camera model, ISO, file path, or any other EXIF/asset metadata.

+**Disclaimer:** This application was primarily AI-generated for a specific use case (managing multiple Immich accounts and curated albums), but has been made more generic to support a wider range of smart album creation scenarios.
+Please note that not all features have been extensively tested.
+Enjoy!

 ## Getting Started: Building Your First Smart Album

 Our first goal is to create an album for our friend, **Jane Doe**.
 We can easily do this by including her name: